 And, you can feel and function better.
 You also do not have to do this important work on your own.
 Your BPS therapist can guide and support you as you make important self-discoveries and courageous changes in your life.

 I’ve done and felt some things that I’m not proud of.
 I’m not sure that I could talk to anyone – even a therapist – about some of my thoughts and actions.

 Your BPS therapist is not there to judge you.
 Rather, your therapist is there – without expectations – to listen, to help you be curious about yourself, and to work with you to identify and address the stressors and triggers in your life that spark your anger.
 We have all made choices that we are not proud of.
 But, getting help, sharing your experience honestly and actively making positive changes is courageous and something to celebrate.

-We encourage you to schedule a increase the likelihood of a good fit, BPS offers an online therapist directory with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
-We will work with you to determine what your specific issues are and ensure a good match between you and a BPS therapist in terms of personality, style and expertise.
+We encourage you to to use our therapist finder to increase the likelihood of a good fit, BPS offers an online therapist directory to ensure a good match between you and a BPS therapist in terms of personality, style and expertise.

 Check out our free, online therapist directory, which will match you and with a therapist who has expertise working with young adults with anger issues.